Mobile security: Security in operating systems

 In the same way as on a computer, memory protection prevents privilege escalation.
 This could occur if a process managed to reach an area allocated to other processes, where it could write in the memory of a process with rights superior to its own (with 'root' in the worst case) and perform actions beyond its permissions.
-It would suffice to insert function calls are authorized by the privileges of the malicious application.
+It would suffice to insert function calls authorized by the privileges of the malicious application.